 Even if surgery is required, physical therapy is an excellent pre-operative treatment to maximize your functional outcomes.
 Plus, if you are trying conservative care first, your physical therapist can help you decide if surgery might be necessary after the first 4 to 5 visits.

-Other short-term pain relief treatment options might include massage therapy, chiropractic, and acupuncture.
-If surgery is indicated, you should see a physical therapist for recovery as well.
+Even if surgery is indicated, you should see a physical therapist for recovery as well.

 Home Treatment Options

-If your shoulder pain is mild or sporadic (off and on), you may not feel ready to seek treatment.
-Thankfully, there are also many things you can do at home to help with your shoulder pain.
+If your shoulder discomfort is mild or sporadic (off and on), you may not feel ready to seek treatment.
+Thankfully, there are also many things you can do at home to help with shoulder pain.
 However, it's important to remember that anything you do on your own is not personalized.
 This means you run the risk of making your pain worse or not getting adequate relief (putting you at risk for chronic pain).
 Read more about the dangers of DIY PT here.

 Home Remedies Might Include:

 For acute pain

 - Alternating ice and heat

 Below are 7 exercises to help promote blood flow (aka healing), tissue extensibility, good posture, and muscular balance.
 When in doubt, ask for help from a physical therapist for personalized exercise recommendations.

 This is a great way to start opening up the shoulders and chest.
 Tight chest and shoulder muscles can make it feel impossible to sit upright, plus it places additional strain on the front of the shoulder where many sensitive tissues are located.